TechOgede/alx-system_engineering-devops/0x00-shell_basics/README.md

 Eleventh script lists content of cwd, contents of parent directory, and contents of /boot Twelfth script prints file type
 Thirteenth script creates a symbolic link
+Fourteenth script uses a wildcard to copy html files